jaredsparta/Packer-1/README.md

 - Now that's good, but when we create an instance out of the image the app doesn't necessarily run.
 Some system states aren't kept so one needs to find a way to fix it:

 - Iteration 4:
+    - The following new code will save the current pm2 processes and ensures they startup/reload when an instance is created

 ```json
 {
   "variables": {